Reductive group schemes, the Greenberg functor, and associated algebraic groups: Introduction

-As a consequence of this, we can show that the Greenberg functor preserves certain normaliser group schemes, or more generally transporters, over $A$ (see Theorem~\ref{thm:F and Tran}).
-An important special case of this result is\begin{cor1}Let $\mathbf{G}$ be an affine group scheme of finite type over $A$, and let $\mathbf{H}$ be a closed smooth subgroup scheme.
+The proof of the above theorem (and other results of this paper) is based on the following observation.
+Recall that Hilbert's Nullstellensatz implies that if $\mathbf{X}$ is an affine variety over an algebraically closed field $k$, and $\mathbf{Y}$ and $\mathbf{Z}$ are two closed reduced subvarieties of $\mathbf{X}$, then $\mathbf{Y}=\mathbf{Y}'$ (i.e., $\mathbf{Y}$ and $\mathbf{Y}'$ are isomorphic as subvarieties of $\mathbf{X}$) if and only if $\mathbf{Y}(k)=\mathbf{Y}'(k)$, as subsets of $\mathbf{X}(k)$.
+In certain situations, this result can be ``lifted'' to schemes over $A$.
+More precisely, in Proposition~\ref{pro:Nullstellensatz} we show that if $\mathbf{X}$ is an affine scheme of finite type over $A$, and $\mathbf{Y}$ and $\mathbf{Y}'$ are closed smooth subschemes of $\mathbf{X}$, then $\mathbf{Y}=\mathbf{Y}'$ if and only if $\mathbf{Y}(A)=\mathbf{Y}'(A)$.
+As a consequence of this we prove that the Greenberg functor is, in a certain sense, compatible with the formation of certain normaliser group schemes, or more generally, transporters, over $A$ and $k$, respectively (see Proposition~\ref{pro:F and Tran} for the precise statement).
+An important special case of this is\begin{cor1}Let $\mathbf{G}$ be an affine group scheme of finite type over $A$, and let $\mathbf{H}$ be a closed smooth subgroup scheme.
 Assume that $\N_{\mathbf{G}}(\mathbf{H})$ is representable by a closed smooth subscheme of $\mathbf{G}$.
-Then \end{cor1}
+Then

+\end{cor1} It is this result, together with the fact that the Greenberg functor preserves connected components of smooth group schemes over $A$, which is the key to our proof of Theorem~\ref{thm:Cartan}.

 Another type of group which plays an important role in the structure theory of reductive groups are parabolic subgroups and Borel subgroups.
 Given a Borel subgroup $\mathbf{B}$ of $\mathbf{G}$, the corresponding subgroup $B$ of $G$ is not in general a Borel subgroup.
 However, the constructions in \cite{Lusztig-Fin-Rings,Alex_Unramified_reps,EDLs} show that the groups $B$ play the role of Borel subgroups in the generalised Deligne-Lusztig theory.
-In \cite{EDLs}, groups of the form $B$ were called \emph{strict Borel subgroups}.
+In \cite{EDLs}, groups of the form $B$ are called \emph{strict Borel subgroups}.
 To have a useful analogy between strict Borels and Borel subgroups of reductive groups, it is important to establish that strict Borels are self-normalising in $G$, and that they form a single orbit under conjugation in $G$.
-In Section~\ref{sec:Alg grps} we prove these facts, using the above result that $\mathcal{F}$ preserves normalisers, together with some results from SGA~3 on smoothness of transporters.
-More precisely, we prove the following\begin{pro2}Let $\mathbf{G}$ be a reductive group scheme over $A$, and let $\mathbf{P}$ be a parabolic subgroup of $\mathbf{G}$.
-Then $\N_{G}(P)=P$.
-Moreover, let $\mathbf{B}$ and $\mathbf{B}'$ be two Borel subgroups of $\mathbf{G}$.
-Then $B$ and $B'$ are conjugate in $G$.\end{pro2} \begin{acknowledgement*} The author is grateful to T.~Ekedahl for helpful discussions. \end{acknowledgement*}
+In Proposition~\ref{pro:N(P)-B} we prove these facts using Proposition~\ref{pro:F and Tran} together with some results from SGA~3 on smoothness of transporters.